AbelTefera/FPGA_Arcade/README.md

 ### What each state does
 * start_game
    * initializes the positions of the ball (ball_x and ball_y) and player bar (bar_x).
-   * if start signal is high the game starts, until then it is all objects on the screen are frozen.
    * all blocks are turned on.
+   * if start is high next state is play_setup.
+* play_setup
+   * starts game if KEY3 is pressed, until then all objects on the screen are frozen.
+   * initializes
 * playing
    * this is where all the game logic happens.
    * positions of the player bar and ball are stored in the registers as well as height, width, dir, x_sp, y_sp, etc...